rrenode/Slipway/README.md

 * [Popper] - A kickass library used to manage poppers in web applications
 * [Smooth Scroll] - A lightweight script to animate scrolling to anchor link

-And of course Slipway itself is open source with a [public repository][slipway] on GitHub.
+And of course Slipway itself is open source with a [public repository][https://github.com/rrenode/Slipway] on GitHub.

 ### Getting Started